Sami1309/graphic-magic/NETLIFY_DEPLOYMENT.md

 # Netlify Deployment Guide

-This guide will help you deploy your AI Motion Graphics Generator to Netlify with proper background function support to avoid timeout issues.
+This guide will help you deploy your AI Motion Graphics Generator to Netlify with streaming edge function support to avoid timeout issues.

 ## Prerequisites